betaflight/betaflight/docs/Board - Sparky.md

 ## Via USART1

-Short the bootloader pads and flash using configurator via USART1.
+Short the bootloader pads and flash using configurator or the st flashloader tool via USART1.
 Unshort bootloader pads after flashing.

 ## Via SWD